justincy/york-solutions.github.io/_posts/2015-03-25-choosing-a-blog-platform.md

 being a big thing a few years ago.
 The fad has fizzled but [Jekyll](http://jekyllrb.com/) is alive and well.
 Jekyll?
 Ruby?
 Would it be worth it?
 It met all of my requirements so I gave it a shot.
+You can browse the [source code](https://github.com/york-solutions/york-solutions.github.io) for this website on [GitHub](https://github.com/york-solutions).

 [^1]: Because you can never have enough blogs, right?
 [^2]: What can't GitHub do?